RoopaThimmanacherla/work-day-scheduler/README.md

 #Description

 - Created a work day schedule where user can add events to the planner which also displays current day with date.
-- Here the presenr past and future timeslots are differentiated by giving them different color codes.
+- Here the present past and future timeslots are differentiated by giving them different color codes.
 - Users can enter an event and click save.Then the event is stored and even displayed after refreshng the page.

 ## Technlogies used: